 We want to ensure that our community has the skills and cultural competence required to support a truly inclusive culture.
-Our suite of EDI training tools focuses on treating people fairly and appropriately, steps away from a one-size-fits-all approach and covers both wellbeing and inclusion.
+Our suite of EDI training and resources focuses on treating people fairly and appropriately, steps away from a one-size-fits-all approach and covers both wellbeing and inclusion.

 Core training for all new starters includes Diversity in the Workplace which is accessible to staff via the online learning portal.